Story of William Edgar Geil - The First One Hiked the Entire Great Wall of China

 His investigation also clarified the misunderstanding among foreigners on the westernmost end of the Great Wall of China.
 Jiayuguan was thought to be the west end of Great Wall, but Geil discovered that there were still continuous wall to its west.

-Dong Yaohui Hiking Great Wall of China: He took 508 days and completed on September 24, 1985
+Dong Yaohui Hiked the Entire Great Wall: He took 508 days and completed on September 24, 1985

-Liu Yutian – the first one to hike the Great Wall alone: He took 2 years and finished on April 5, 1986.
+Liu Yutian – the First Person Hiked the Great Wall Alone: He took 2 years and finished on April 5, 1986.

-Sally - the Only Woman Walked the Entire Great Wall Alone
+Sally - the Only Woman Walked the Entire Great Wall of China Alone: She took half a year to hike in 1990.

-Stephen Robert Loken – the first one to walk to the east end of Great Wall Hushan Mountain: He took 601 days and completed in 2011.
+Stephen Robert Loken – the First Person Walked to the East End of Hushan Great Wall: He took 601 days and completed in 2011.